newslynx/automation/README.md

 Next, save [`secrets.yaml.sample`](secrets.yaml.sample) as `secrets.yaml` and insert your AWS credentials.
 Now, open up [`servers.yaml`](servers.yaml) and configure the options under `aws`.
 For more details on these options, refer to the [AWS Docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html).

+The default ami, `ami-d05e75b8` is the basic Ubuntu 14.04 amd64 image.

 Once these are set, provision your EC2 box with the following command:

 ```